Parent in college bribery scandal gets year in prison

 The 65-year-old Las Vegas resident was convicted of fraud and bribery conspiracy in October after prosecutors said he paid $300,000 to get his daughter into the University of Southern California as a basketball recruit even though she didn’t even make it onto her high school’s varsity team.

-Lawyers for Abdelaziz didn’t respond to an email seeking comment, but in legal filings ahead of Wednesday’s sentencing they sought a four-month prison stint.
+In legal filings ahead of Wednesday’s sentencing, Abdelaziz’s lawyers sought a four-month prison stint.
+They argued their client shouldn’t receive a substantially higher sentence than other defendants just because he decided to fight the charges in court.

+The other parent is John Wilson, a former Staples Inc. executive who was also convicted in October and faces sentencing later this month.

-Prosecutors, however, had sought 14 months in prison for the former Wynn casino executive, arguing he failed to accept responsibility for his actions.
+Prosecutors, however, sought 14 months in prison for Abdelaziz, arguing the former Wynn Resorts executive failed to accept responsibility for his actions.

-Dozens of other defendants simply pleaded guilty in the scheme and have already served their time.
-“Desperate Housewives” star Felicity Huffman, for example, was sentenced to 14 days in prison.
+Dozens of other defendants have already pleaded guilty in the scheme and served their time.
+“Desperate Housewives” star Felicity Huffman was sentenced to 14 days in prison.
 “Full House” star Lori Loughlin was sentenced to two months and her fashion designer husband Mossimo Giannulli was sentenced to five months.

 Abdelaziz was among nearly 60 people charged in an investigation dubbed by authorities as “Operation Varsity Blues” that also ensnared athletic coaches at Georgetown, Yale and other prestigious schools.